When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

 I never felt like I was being “sold.”

-I got on the phone thinking of her as an opponent and got off thinking of her as an ally.
+I got on the phone thinking of her as an opponent.
+I got off thinking of her as an ally.

-The best salespeople make you feel good about buying.
+The best-trained salespeople make you feel good about buying.